brightbox/docs.brightbox.com/content/guides/cli/installation-debian.md

 You'll need to install a newer version of rubygems than the one currently packaged with Debian.
 We recommend the [Tryphon repositories](http://debian.tryphon.eu/).

-You should now be ready to run the installation gem (installation-gem.md).
+You should now be ready to [install the CLI Ruby Gem] (/guides/cli/installation-gem/).